 The Yale Food Addiction Scale is a diagnostic tool also used by professionals to help determine if someone has a food addiction or not.
 Ashley Gearhardt and her colleagues at Yale University based the addiction scale on criteria in the DSM-IV for substance dependence.

-Here are some signs of food addiction:
+Here are some symptoms of food addiction:

 - Obsessive food cravings